Natalie Merchant: Early life

-Merchant started working in a health food store at 16.
-She considered a career in special education after taking part in a summer program for disabled children, but in 1981 she started singing for a band, Still Life, which became 10,000 Maniacs.
+Merchant started working in a health food store at age 16.
+She considered a career in special education after taking part in a summer program for disabled children, but in 1981, she started singing for a band, Still Life, which became 10,000 Maniacs.

 Career

 10,000 Maniacs

 Merchant was lead singer and primary lyricist for 10,000 Maniacs, joining in its infancy in 1981 while she was a student at Jamestown Community College.
 The group recorded their first album Human Conflict Number Five, and recorded a corresponding music video at the Hotel Franklin and at Group W Westinghouse studios in Jamestown, New York, in 1982.
 Merchant sang lead vocals, and later played the piano as well on seven studio albums with 10,000 Maniacs.
 In 1993 she announced that she was leaving the group, citing a lack of creative control over the music she wrote with the band.
-Her last recording with the band, a cover of Bruce Springsteen's and Patti Smith's "Because the Night" at the 10,000 Maniacs MTV Unplugged performance, reached #11 on the Hot 100 chart on February 18, 1994; becoming the band's highest-charting song in the U.S.
+Her last recording with the band, a cover of Bruce Springsteen's and Patti Smith's "Because the Night" at the 10,000 Maniacs MTV Unplugged performance, reached No. 11 on the Hot 100 chart on February 18, 1994, becoming the band's highest-charting song in the U.S.